volcano-sh/website/content/en/docs/plugins.md

 The Predicate Plugin calls the PredicateGPU with pod and nodeInfo as parameters to evaluate and pre-select jobs based on the results.

+**Important Note**: The deviceshare plugin has a dependency on the Predicate plugin and cannot function without it being enabled.

 #### Scenario

 In AI scenarios where GPU resources are required, the Predicate Plugin can quickly filter out those that require the GPU for centralized scheduling.